 Interior to the subcapsular sinus is the cortex, which contains primary follicles, secondary follicles, and the interfollicular zone.
 Follicles within the cortex are major sites of B-cell proliferation, whereas the interfollicular zone is the site of antigen-dependent T-cell differentiation and proliferation.
 The deepest structure within the lymph node is the medulla, consisting of cords of plasma cells and small B lymphocytes that facilitate immunoglobulin secretion into the exiting lymph.

 The lymph node, with its high concentration of lymphocytes and antigen-presenting cells, is an ideal organ for receiving antigens that gain access through the skin or gastrointestinal tract.
 Nodes have considerable capacity for growth and change.
-Lymph node size depends on the person's age, the location of the lymph node in the body, and antecedent immunological events.
+Lymph node size depends on the person's age, the location of the lymph node in the body, and antecedent immunologic events.
 In neonates, lymph nodes are barely perceptible, but a progressive increase in total lymph node mass is observed until later childhood.
 Lymph node atrophy begins during adolescence and continues through later life.

 The laboratory evaluation of lymphadenopathy must be directed by the history and physical examination and is based on the size and other characteristics of the nodes and the overall clinical assessment of the patient.
 When a laboratory evaluation is indicated, it must be driven by the clinical evaluation.[1]